MHaasjes/shell-script-pve-installer-rpi/README.md

 At the end, please visit your web browser for ``https://your_ip_address:8006`` further configuration.<br>

 You will be required for username and password authentication which is root and the root password.

+To do:

+- Cleanup scripts
+- Better/more info per step in the scripts
+- Cleanup README.md